Huygens' describes light using spherical waves based on a sound wave analogy.

 "the velocity of Light is more than six hundred thousand times greater than that of Sound.
 This, however, is quite another thing from being instantaneous, since there is all the difference between a finite thing and an infinite.
 Now the successive movement of Light being confirmed in this way, it follows, as I have said, that it spreads by spherical waves, like the movement of Sound."
 (Huygens, p.
 10).

 Huygens' optical spherical waves are formed by the motion of an ether composed of matter yet light propagates in vacuum that is void of matter which contradicts the existence of Huygens' ether and spherical waves.
 A wave is a mechanical entity that is formed by the motion of a medium, composed of matter (solid, liquid or gas).
 Example, air is the medium that forms sound waves which are produced by the exchange of the kinetic energies of interacting air molecules but sound cannot propagate in vacuum since vacuum is void of air molecules required in forming sound waves yet Huygens is using an acoustical analogy to represent the propagation of light.
-One of the most important physical characteristic of sound is not applicable to light since light propagates in vacuum that is void of air that is required in forming sound yet Huygens is using an acoustical analogy to describe the propagation of light.
+One of the most important physical characteristic of sound (air molecules) is not applicable to light since light propagates in vacuum that is void of matter (gas) yet Huygens is using an acoustical analogy to describe the propagation of light.

 Huygens is describing the formation of light waves produced by the motion of an ether, composed of matter.

 "Now if one examines what this matter may be in which the movement coming from the luminous body is propagated, which I call Ethereal matter" (Huygens, p.
 11).